About the speaker

-I would simply just like to add, having known Juliana since she was a graduate student, she doesn’t look much older today, she has been for a considerable period of time one of the most eloquent voices on behalf of U.S. public diplomacy and how it ought to – but doesn’t – fight our side of the war of ideas whether in peace or in war to achieve U.S. objectives.
+I would simply just like to add, having known Juliana since she was a graduate student, she does not look much older today, she has been for a considerable period of time one of the most eloquent voices on behalf of U.S. public diplomacy and how it ought to – but does not – fight our side of the war of ideas whether in peace or in war to achieve U.S. objectives.

-The book that Juliana has written here is one of the most substantial, brilliant volumes on this subject that I’ve ever encountered and public diplomacy was my profession in the U.S. government, starting in the U.S. Information Agency many years ago when Juliana was still a child.
+The book that Juliana has written here is one of the most substantial, brilliant volumes on this subject that I have ever encountered, and public diplomacy was my profession in the U.S. government, starting in the U.S. Information Agency many years ago when Juliana was still a child.

 Juliana obtained her BA, MA, and PhD all from the University of Chicago.
-She’s also taught at George Washington University and also National Defense University at the College for International Security Affairs founded by Joe DeSutter who was its president for many years and for whom a number of us in this room worked.
-Please join me in welcoming Juliana Pilon on The Art of Peace.
+She has also taught at George Washington University and also National Defense University at the College for International Security Affairs founded by Joe DeSutter, who was its president for many years and for whom a number of us in this room worked.
+Please join me in welcoming Juliana Pilon on: The Art of Peace.

 Thank you Bob and thank you everybody for venturing out into the traffic.
 Many in this room are old friends whose expertise far exceeds mine.
 I feel humble to be in your presence.
 But since my words are, god willing, being videotaped for posterity not to mention the ubiquitous social media.
 It seemed wise not to rely on improvisation.
 There should be plenty of time during the Q&A for me to digress, stutter, and stumble.
 Accordingly, I must beg your indulgence if I read my comments, which have the added advantage of dialectical coherence, which sometimes eludes the overconfident professor oblivious to his – or in my case, her – propensity to digress.